Investing term

 A single fund that holds both stocks and bonds at a fixed ratio, automatically rebalanced.

-A balanced fund holds both stocks and bonds in one wrapper at a roughly fixed ratio (often around 60/40) and rebalances itself automatically.
-It's a one-decision way to own a diversified portfolio: you buy the single fund and the manager keeps the mix steady, so you never have to rebalance by hand.
+A balanced fund holds both stocks and bonds in one wrapper at a roughly fixed ratio — often around 60/40 — and rebalances itself automatically.
+Instead of buying separate stock and bond funds and keeping the mix in line yourself, you buy the single balanced fund and the manager does it for you.

 For example